 We have translated the recognizable architectural elements of the former church and surrounding historical buildings into contemporary architecture.
 The façades have their own identity thanks to vertical windows, French balconies, and the interplay of horizontal and vertical brickwork in different surfaces.
 The use of darker brickwork matches the appearance of existing historic buildings in the street.

 The seventeen apartments in the Josef building all face Heezerweg, where an expressive concrete structure adds a certain flair to the aesthetics.
 The balconies of the apartments are incorporated within this concrete structure and are thus carefully integrated into the space.

 Courtyard and courtyard houses: ’t Schip and De Gaard

 The former nave of the church is now an open courtyard with seven ground-level residences on each side.
 The courtyard houses are given one-sided sloping roofs that together reference the roof of the side aisles of the church.
-The old orchard will be turned into a residential courtyard with fourteen houses in two rows.
+The old orchard is turned into a residential courtyard with fourteen houses in two rows.
 As with the Josef and De 8 zusters buildings, the choice of façade relief combined with high windows in both volumes creates a certain playfulness and verticality.
 The piers in the façade echo the buttresses of the former church.

 In harmony with the landscape

 The green aesthetic of the courtyards and the rear area, as well as the green zone along Heezerweg, creates a particularly attractive living environment for residents thanks to the careful planting plan that has been meticulously tailored to the various residential clusters.
 The green areas in the plan include swales for balanced water management in the area.
-Four tall oaks will be planted to form a green monument where the bell tower used to stand.
+Four tall oaks have been planted to form a green monument where the bell tower used to stand.
 Buro Lubbers is the landscape architect responsible for the green plan.